DonnyCraft1/note-frequency-map/README.md

 # Protip

 `console.log()` the data while experimenting.
-This way you will easely see how things is structured
+This way you will easily see how things is structured

 # Changelog